-- a tactical short-term allocation illustrating the certitude of managers in different asset classes, with particular leveraging of market inefficiencies and opportunities.
-It provides reactivity and flexibility to strategic allocation, thus optimising global portfolio exposure. - a selection of investment vehicles most likely to offer the best exposure sought, in our opinion.
+- a tactical short-term allocation illustrating the certitude managers have about different asset classes, with particular leveraging of market inefficiencies and opportunities.
+It provides reactivity and flexibility to strategic allocation, thus optimising global portfolio exposure. - a selection of investment vehicles most likely to offer the best exposure sought.
 The mutual fund manager relies principally upon HSBC Group expertise, as well as active mutual fund management and index and/or tracker investment funds.